 Recipe: 8-Layer Taco Salad

-This Mexican dip is a healthy and filling option for parties that will keep you satisfied and steering clear of those fatty, calorie-filled alternatives.
+This healthy Mexican dip is a healthy and filling option for parties that will keep you satisfied and steering clear of those fatty, calorie-filled alternatives.

 Here’s a great quick-and-easy appetizer or dinner option that can be scooped up with baked tortilla chips or layered onto a whole grain tortilla or wrap.
 It provides a healthy and filling option for social gatherings that will keep you satisfied and steering clear of those fatty, calorie-filled alternatives.